tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/ghactions-workflow.md

 ### Code Testing with pytest

 After code formatting, it's important to ensure that your code functions as expected.
 One popular tool for testing Python code is pytest.

+{{% tip %}}
+**Why testing?**

+Testing ensures that your code works reliably under different scenarios.
+It helps in identifying bugs early, preventing unexpected failures, and improving code quality.

+Automated testing in a CI environment, like GitHub Actions, verifies that changes and additions haven’t broken existing functionality.
+For more insights, check this [site](https://docs.python-guide.org/writing/tests/).
+{{% /tip %}}

 Below is the configuration for the testing section of our workflow: